Labetalol: Medical uses

 Labetalol is effective in the management of hypertensive emergencies, postoperative hypertension, pheochromocytoma-associated hypertension, and rebound hypertension from beta blocker withdrawal.

 It has a particular indication in the treatment of pregnancy-induced hypertension which is commonly associated with pre-eclampsia.

 It is also used as an alternative in the treatment of severe hypertension.

 Labetalol is useful in the treatment of acute cardiovascular toxicity (e.g. in overdose) caused by sympathomimetics like amphetamine, methamphetamine, cocaine, ephedrine, and pseudoephedrine.
 Other beta blockers are also used.
 However, the controversial yet possible phenomenon of "unopposed α-stimulation" with administration of selective beta blockers to block non-selective sympathomimetics potentially makes dual alpha-1 and beta blockers like labetalol and carvedilol more favorable for such purposes.
 The rate of unopposed α-stimulation with selective beta blockers has been reported to be 0.4%, whereas no cases of unopposed α-stimulation have been reported with dual alpha and beta blockers like labetalol.

 Special populations

 Pregnancy: studies in lab animals showed no harm to the baby.
 However, a comparable well-controlled study has not been performed in pregnant women.

 Nursing: breast milk has been shown to contain small amounts of labetalol (0.004% original dose).
 Prescribers should be cautious in the use of labetalol for nursing mothers.

 Pediatric: no studies have established safety or usefulness in this population.

-Geriatric: the elderly are more likely to experience dizziness when taking labetalol.
-Labetalol should be dosed with caution in the elderly and counseled on this side effect.
+Geriatric: Due to an increased likelihood of experiencing orthostatic symptoms such as dizziness, product labelling recommends that elderly patients receive counselling regarding these side effects during labetalol treatment.
+Furthermore, because drug elimination is reduced in older demographics, lower maintenance doses are typically sufficient to achieve therapeutic effects.